SchwarzIT/onyx/apps/showcase/content/en/components/01.buttons/icon-button/index.md

 The loading state is used after a user interaction to indicate that the triggered action is currently loading / in progress.
 On the other hand, the skeleton should be used on initial page load when the data for the page / button is initially loaded.

 :component-example{name="Loading"}

+### Disabled

+The icon button can be disabled to indicate that its associated action is currently not available.
+For an improved user experience, it should be clear to the user _why_ the icon button is disabled.

+:component-example{name="Disabled"}